 Exactly What Sets Them Apart from Medical Aid Schemes?

 Many people do not understand the difference between these types of plans.
 In reality, hospital plans are more like entry level medical aid plans.
 The premiums are a lot less and basically you need to take care of your own day-today medical bills.
 You are covered in the event that you have to go to the hospital where either the hospital bills and transportation costs are covered, or you get paid out a lump-sum (cash-back plan).
-Things like doctor’s visits and dentistry are not usually included in hospital plans although some hospital plans do include maternity benefits as well.
+Things like doctor’s visits and dentistry are not usually included in hospital plans although not every cover plan in South Africa includes maternity benefits as well.